Montessori FAQ

 Montessori is a philosophy and method of education which emphasizes the potential of the child and which develops this potential by utilizing specially trained teachers (referred to as Guides) and specially designed teaching materials.

-Montessori materialsMontessori materials Montessori recognizes in each child a natural curiosity and desire to learn: the Montessori materials awaken this desire and channel this curiosity into a learning experience which each child can enjoy.
+Montessori recognizes in each child a natural curiosity and desire to learn: the Montessori materials awaken this desire and channel this curiosity into a learning experience which each child can enjoy.
 Montessori materials help the child to better understand what they learn by associating an abstract concept with a concrete sensorial experience.
 In this manner, the Montessori child is actually learning, and not simply memorizing.
 The Montessori Method stresses that the child learns and progresses at their own pace so that fast learners are not held back, and slow learners are not frustrated by their inability to keep up.

 What does Montessori offer my child?

-Montessori allows children to experience the excitement of learning by their own choice.
-Dr. Montessori observed that it was easier for a child to learn a particular skill during the corresponding "sensitive period" than at any other time in life.
+Dr. Montessori observed that it was easier for a child to learn a particular skill during the corresponding “sensitive period” than at any other time in life.
 These are periods of intense fascination for learning a particular skill and are an optimal time to master a new ability.

 Is Montessori right for our family?

-The following questions can help you determine if Montessori is the right choice for your family.
+The following questions can help you determine if Montessori is the right choice for your family:

 1. Do I encourage my child to make choices and to take responsibility at home?